Prince Written Word, the Messenger of Faith

 - It's noted by his entry that post-Ascension, he had grown to love traveling and would continue to do so when not attending to his royal duties.
 He would be accompanied by either the Word Bearers, his military chapter, Prince Sparkling Wing, or his brothers.

-- What the Hell, Hero?: After learning that Fanged Paw gave Crimson Star such a No-Holds-Barred Beatdown that the latter had to be taken to the royal infirmary to recover, Written Word would call out the former on his bullying, because even if Crimson Star had been an arrogant and insufferable jerk prior, he's still one of his brothers, and Written Word didn't agree with how Crimson Star was badly treated after he was blinded in a carriage accident.
+- What the Hell, Hero?: After learning that Fanged Paw gave Crimson Star such a No-Holds-Barred Beatdown that the latter had to be taken to the royal infirmary to recover, Written Word would call out the former on his bullying, because even if Crimson Star had previously been an arrogant and insufferable jerk, he's still one of his brothers, and Written Word didn't agree with how Crimson Star was badly treated after he was blinded in a carriage accident.
 It was noted that at this point, Fanged Paw had started regretting his actions so deeply that he didn't even argue back.